How to stop your cat from scratching your furniture

 Cat claw clippers - Clipping their claws regularly helps lessen any damage they can inflict on the furniture.
 Just make sure you don’t cut them too short and injure their digits.

-Sticky deterrent strips - Apply these sticky strips on their favorite furniture and watch them feel the unpleasantness of having their paws stick to the right spots.
+Sticky deterrent strips - Apply these sticky strips on their favourite furniture and watch them feel the unpleasantness of having their paws stick to the right spots.

 5. Help them feel more secure